dboddie-canonical-work/disgorged-docs/reducing-the-size-of-desktop-snaps.rst

 To avoid this, move all ``stage-packages`` which end in ``-dev`` to ``build-packages`` and add their regular counterpart to ``stage-packages``.
 See `Build and staging dependencies <https://snapcraft.io/docs/build-and-staging-dependencies>`__ for more information.

-.. _reducing-the-size-of-desktop-snaps-heading--cleanup-part:
+.. _reducing-size-cleanup-part:

 Using the cleanup part
 ----------------------

 Snaps often ship libraries that are already available in the base snap or connected content snaps.
 This is because ``stage-packages`` currently pulls in all the dependencies of the packages you list, even if those dependencies are already available from content snaps.

-You can remove those libraries manually by excluding them using the `stage <>`__ or `prime <>`__ keywords.
+You can remove those libraries manually by excluding them using the :ref:`snapcraft-yaml-reference-stage` or :ref:`snapcraft-yaml-reference-prime` keywords.
 This requires a lot of manual work, however, because you have to figure out which libraries are duplicated and exclude each one manually.
 An easier method is to use the following ``cleanup`` part, which automatically compares your snap with all the content snaps you specify and removes duplicate files.

 1. Add the following part to your ``snapcraft.yaml`` in the ``parts`` section.